We currently observe some incompatibilities with Safari browser.

 Outcome

-3. Generate a report summarising the various stages of the analysis in HTML or PDF format
+• Generate a report summarizing the different stages of the analysis in HTML or PDF format.

 Visualisation of the results